 This course covers the basic concepts involved in safely and effectively improving cardiovascular fitness.
 Emphasis is placed on walking, jogging, or running as a means of achieving fitness.
 Upon completion, students should be able to understand and appreciate the benefits derived from these activities.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

-PED 122 Yoga I 0 2 1
+PED 122 Yoga I

 This course introduces the basic discipline of yoga.
 Topics include proper breathing, relaxation techniques, and correct body positions.
 Upon completion, students should be able to demonstrate the procedures of yoga.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.